opengeospatial/ogcapi-environmental-data-retrieval/README.md

 In December 2020, the OGC Technical Committee agreed, with no objections to unanimous consent, to have an **electronic vote** to recommend the specification for public release as an OGC Standard.

+**Implementations** are being advertised [here](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md).
+Some are live demos with real data, designed for a production environment, others are "work in progress" and some just "proofs of concept".

 **Conformance Test Suite** work is starting at the beginning of 2021.

 ### Draft Spec